grand42/Machine_Learning-NiceRide/README.md

 #### Clean and Transform the data

-For each of the models, calculations of the total daily rides, avg daily rides, and station demand was calculated and added to the data frames.
+For each of the models, calculations of the total daily rides, avg daily rides, and station demand were calculated and added to the data frames.
 The date columns were converted into Datetime format using pd.to_datetime

 #### Logistic Regression Model